 For Canadian citizens, an L-1 petition may be filed with U.S. Customs & Border Protection (CBP) at a U.S. port-of-entry and a decision is normally issued immediately.
 The L-1 beneficiary may begin working in the U.S. immediately following an approval.

-For all other nationalities, the petition is filed through the mail to United States Citizenship & Immigration Services (USCIS) which can take three to four months (or longer) for regular processing.
-For an additional fee, the applicant may file the application with the Premium Processing Service, which guarantees that action is taken on the case within fifteen (15) business days from receipt.
+For all other nationalities, the petition is filed through the mail to United States Citizenship & Immigration Services (USCIS) which can take several months for regular processing.
+For an additional fee, the applicant may file the application with the Premium Processing Service, which guarantees that action is taken on the case within fifteen (15) calendar days from receipt.
 Once the case is approved by USCIS, the individual will then apply for a visa at a U.S. Embassy or Consulate abroad.

 The Berardi Difference